gavinlyonsrepo/RpiMotorLib/README.md

 Notes
 ------------------------

+** Note 1 Running two motors simultaneously **

+See github issue #11

-If you want to control two steppers simultaneously there is a basic setup file for using threading in test folder called MultiMotorThreading.py.
+If you want to control two steppers simultaneously, there are two basic setup file for using threading in test folder.

+1. For Unipolar 28BYJ-48  MultiMotorThreading_BYJ.py
+2. For Bipolar DRV8825 Stepper MultiMotorThreading_DRV8825.py